 In the lead-up to Christmas the event industry is absolutely bursting with an abundance of end of year events.
 Although our staff & particularly our facilitators work hard all year round, Christmas time is particularly demanding with some weeks averaging several events each & every day.
-With the light of the Christmas break just at the end of the tunnel, this busy time has us reflecting on how to maintain a healthy work-life balance in such a demanding time.
-See below for our top tips:
+With the light of the Christmas break just at the end of the tunnel, this busy time has us reflecting on how to achieve a work-life balance in such a demanding time.
+See below for our top tips.

 When you hear the term ‘work-life balance’ you may envision a super productive day at work that allows you to leave on-time (or early) to spend with friends, family or on a hobby.
 While this may seem like the perfect balance, it is not always possible